 2. Mémorial de la Shoah – Le Marais:

 The memorial consists of several parts: the forecourt includes a memorial listing the names of the death camps and the Warsaw Ghetto.
 The walls lining the passageway to the building list the names of more than 76,000 French Jews who were deported and murdered by the Nazis.
-The ashes of the victims from different camps were buried in the crypt since 1957.
+The ashes of the victims from different camps have been buried in the crypt since 1957.

 3. Maison de Victor Hugo – Le Marais: